SunlayGGX/Storm/README.md

 - **Storm-Space**: This module is where we implement the space vicualisation of the domain.
 Be it Voxels, Grids, octree, ...
 This is where we compute and store element for a fast neighborhood search.
 - **Storm-Simulator**: This module is where the Simulation classes would be.
 It is responsible to handle SPH.
 - **Storm-Windows**: This module is responsible for managing the Windows and everything related to it.

+# Tools
+Some Tools were developped to ease our life.
+Those tools are :
+- **Storm-LogViewer**: This is a little UI tool made with C# and WPF in an afternoon (sorry for the dirty code inside) those purpose is to make the log prettier to see, to read and to sort (to find the log we want easily and efficiently from the hundreds of logs hard to see on a command line windows).
+To use it, pass the xml log file you want to use as a command line argument (i.e : logFilePath="F:\Developper\Storm\Intermediate\Logs\log_Saturday_2020_09_12.xml").

 # Configuration